 - 2023.06: New publication reporting the negative and positive impacts of non-native macrofungi (aka mushrooms) worldwide.

-- 023.04: New work relating land use with the incidence and richness of non-native species at local scales out in Nature Communications.
+- 2023.04: New work relating land use with the incidence and richness of non-native species at local scales out in Nature Communications.

 - 2023.02: Happy (and surprised) to have been nominated full member of the Sigma Xi Scientific Research Honor Society.
+This nomination aims to distinguish researchers who have "noteworthy achievements in the fields of pure or natural sciences."

 - 2023.01: New work in PNAS uncovering the global-scale networks of spread of alien species.